bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 04:44 PM CT, May 04</p>
+<p class="updated_time"> Latest data: 05:25 PM CT, May 04</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 75°, which is 9° **warmer** than yesterday.
-Tomorrow is expected to be 14° *colder* than today.
+Tomorrow is expected to be 15° *colder* than today.

 Currently:

-- 75°
+- 74°
-- Windy and Mostly Clear
+- Breezy
-- 48% humidity
+- 41% humidity
-- 20 mph wind
+- 18 mph wind
-- 22% cloud cover
+- 9% cloud cover
-- 50 AQI 🟩
+- 66 AQI 🟨
 - 0.41 inches of rain expected in the next 48 hours